Thailand agrees to talks with southern Muslim rebels

 Thailand is the world's biggest rubber producer and the bulk of it is grown in the south.
 Insurgents have occasionally targeted plantation workers, beheading some, although the impact on the rubber trade has been muted.

-Thai authorities say the attacks in the south are organized by the BRN Coordinate, an offshoot of the Patani Malay National Revolutionary Front established in the 1960s to seek greater autonomy.
+Thai authorities say the attacks in the south are organised by the BRN Coordinate, an offshoot of the Patani Malay National Revolutionary Front established in the 1960s to seek greater autonomy.

 "We'll do our best to solve the problem.
 We'll tell our people to work together to solve the problem," said Hassan Taib, who signed the document in Kuala Lumpur and was described as the BRN liaison officer for Malaysia.